-We have not generated any business income since fiscal 2010 and have an accumulated deficit of approximately \$6 million as at March 31, 2014.
+We have not generated any business income since July 5, 2013 and have an accumulated deficit of approximately \$9.5 million as at March 31, 2015.
 While our management and the Board consist of persons with significant experience in the biotechnology industry, we have no product sales and have no established sales and distribution network.